Hayne van Ghizeghem

 Hayne van Ghizeghem (c.
-1445 – 1476 to 1497) was a Franco-Flemish composer of the early Renaissance Burgundian School.
+1445 – from 1472 to 1497) was a Franco-Flemish composer of the early Renaissance Burgundian School.

 While many of his works have survived, little is known about his life.
 He was probably born in Gijzegem (near Aalst, in modern Belgium).

 His musical talent must have been noticed early by Charles, Count of Charolais (later to become Charles the Bold) because there is a record of his being personally assigned to a teacher by him; in 1467 he is shown in the Burgundian employment records as being a singer.
 In addition, he was named along with Adrien Basin and Antoine Busnois as "chantre et valet de chambre" to Charles, indicating the special regard in which he was held.

+Additionally, Hayne’s composing style was constantly evolving.
+While some of his earlier works were written in a monophonic style, he gradually developed a more polyphonic manner of writing, serving as a key transitional figure in the development of more complex Renaissance music.
+There, he broke the usual mold in all parts -- one that took liberties with text and used longer melodic lines that were not chopped with cadential formulas.
+His cadence included two independent and simultaneously sounding leading tones, and he used dissonance to create tension.
+He also frequently used contrary motion and enlarged the distance between the intervals.
+He had a simplistic yet flexible melodic grace about his work, which captivated the attention of many others during the time period.
+Towards the end of the century, he was admired by both listeners and colleagues for his stylistic cantus firmus, where a melodic subject would appear in different voices while also simultaneously weaved in with other countermelodies.
+Examples of his cantus firmus appear in some of his best known chansons.